 More than 400 competitors converge on Julia Creek for the triathlon on the Saturday morning, doubling the population of the town, before spending the rest of the weekend putting their feet up or going wild.

-See also the standalone fun runs held on the same day.
+See also the Adventure Trail Run held over the same weekend.

 Juniors - Friday: